explodinglabs/explodinglabs.github.io/docs/_posts/2021-09-12-sqitch-change-editor-to-vim.markdown

 title: 'Sqitch: Change editor to Vim'
 permalink: /sqitch/change-editor-to-vim
 ---
+An editor is only used by sqitch for certain things such as entering a note for a new migration if you don't use the `--note` (or `-n`) param, otherwise it's not really necessary to change unless you really want to.

+## How to change the editor

 If you installed Sqitch (instead of using the docker image), the easiest way is to create/edit the config file (such as `~/.sqitch/sqitch.conf`):
 ```ini